Wisconsin 529 College Savings Program

 Wisconsin College Savings Program Board

 The Wisconsin College Savings Program Board has administrative and oversight authority for the Edvest 529 and Tomorrow's Scholar plans.
-Visit the Wisconsin College Savings Program Board page for full roster, contact information, meeting agendas and minutes.
+Visit the Wisconsin College Savings Program Board page for full board roster and meeting dates, agendas, and approved minutes.

 Partner with the Wisconsin College Savings Program